All Episodes

 Everybody blew a gasket.

-Everybody assumed that the administration had caved, once again, bowing to liberal critics for reasons that we can only guess and speculate.
+Everybody assumed that the administration had caved once again, bowing to liberal critics for reasons that we can only guess and speculate.

 This program has been under constant assault ever since it was leaked and announced in the New York Times.

-There has been an ongoing effort by a shadow government, I am a of at least that's my opinion, to do everything possible to sabotage victory over this enemy.
+I am, at least that's my opinion, to do everything possible to sabotage victory over this enemy.

 This is a program that's we 9-11 happened.